leoviana00/leoviana00/README.md

 ## 🚀 About me

-- Eternal learner, fascinated by the process of self-development, always seeking new strategies to learn and develop skills that can contribute to my professional and personal growth.
-With experience in the technology area in general with more than 15 years in early, intermediate and advanced stage companies and 4 years as DevOps in specific.
-Currently working as DevOps carrying out some activities such as development and management of CI/CD pipelines, management of project teams through Agile methodologies and incident support teams at Grupo Mateus, a large retailer operating in supermarkets, wholesale, real estate and household appliances, e-commerce and baking.
+- Eternal learner, fascinated by the process of self-discovery, always seeking new strategies to learn and develop skills that can contribute to my professional and professional growth.
+With 15 years of experience in the area of ​​technology in general, from assembling and maintaining computers to developing CI/CD pipelines, already with 4 years as **DevOps** at **Grupo Mateus**, a lot of experience in supermarkets, wholesale, real estate and household appliances, e-commerce and baking.
+Some of my activities include **developing and managing CI/CD pipelines**, **managing project teams with agile methodologies** and **incident support teams**.

-- Before Grupo Mateus, I worked as a Support Analyst, serving and providing technical support to customers, managing the Help Desk team and developing and managing processes and documentation at At Hand Tecnologia, a company focused on IT management, there I was introduced to technologies such as virtualization, vpc, cloud, Linux and Windows server management, networks, and others.
+- What distinguishes me from other IT professionals is my ability to communicate and move well between technical and non-technical environments, being able to integrate the two environments by distilling technical and complex concepts into a slightly simpler language.
+I believe that effective communication is key to delivering successful projects and working closely with stakeholders to ensure their needs are met throughout the development process.

+- In addition to my technical skills, I am passionate about staying up to date and discovering new things.
+Committed to continuous learning and development, seeking to participate in communities, read articles, take courses and practical laboratories to expand my knowledge and skills.

-- Graduated in Information Systems from UNDB and some certifications such as Certified Kubernetes Administrator (CKA), ITIL and Scrum Foundation Professional Certificate (SFPC).
+- Graduated in Information Systems from UNDB and some certifications such as **Certified Kubernetes Administrator (CKA)**, **ITIL** and **Scrum Foundation Professional Certificate (SFPC)**.

 <br>